scalable-model-editing/efficient-model-editing/README.md

 # FastMEMIT Family of Methods: Efficient Knowledge Editing with Minimal Pre-computation

-## News

-Our latest study on Model Editing using Llama-3 just released - [Is Bigger Edit Batch Size Always Better? - An Empirical Study on Model Editing with Llama-3](https://arxiv.org/abs/2405.00664)

-# A Unified & Fast Framework for Model Editing
+# A Unified & Efficient Framework for Model Editing

-This repository unifies model-editing algorithms under the same conceptual framework of **preservation-memorization** and also under the same code-base.
-We use a common set of functions to calculate the key and value vectors and explicitly apply the update equations of ROME and MEMIT in the same file.

-We also introduce the EMMET through this repository and add its update equations in this unified codebase.

-This code also allows for distributing edits across multiple layers using the MEMIT edit-distribution algorithm for ROME, EMMET and MEMIT.

-We hope that such a unified code-base simplifies both conceptual and implementational understanding of these model editing algorithms.

-Besides, we extend this framework with new features that significantly reduces pre-computation costs and enables fast and scalable editing.
+Based on Unified Model Editing Framework, our FastMEMIT family of methods add a "dynamic multiplier" hyperparameter to control and reduce the number of preserved key vectors used in the pre-computation.
+This approach allows for significantly fewer hidden vectors to be pre-computed while maintaining comparable or even better knowledge editing performance.

 ## Installation
 We work off of the [MEMIT](https://github.com/kmeng01/memit) codebase, so we'll reference the same installation procedures here: